 MTD’s validation strategy is based on the IQ, OQ, PQ process.
 To what extent this is carried out on each project will be determined by mutual agreement between the customer and MTD Micro Molding.
 Where we are directed by customer requirements, the customer strategy will prevail, and the validation will be carried out as per customer requirements.
 In any instance that there are no specific customer requirements, this MTD Micro Molding IQ, OQ, PQ process will be implemented.

-Following mold completion, a Mold Trial 1 (MT1) will occur.
-This mold trial is a basic mold test to verify the mechanical functionality of the mold and to create initial samples for the customer to evaluate, along with a brief report while establishing a baseline molding process.
+Following mold completion, IQ will occur, resulting in FOT samples.
+This is a basic mold test to verify the mechanical functionality of the mold and to create initial samples for the customer to evaluate, along with a brief report while establishing a baseline molding process.

 Because we take the time to start with quality tooling, MTD achieves a 90% first shot rate.

-Mold Trial 2 is performed to qualify a process window that produces acceptable parts.
-The intention of the MT2 phase is to create a robust molding process and then evaluate the corresponding capability relative to dimensional and visual criteria.
+Process development is performed to qualify a process window that produces acceptable parts.
+The intention of this phase is to create a robust molding process and then evaluate the corresponding capability relative to dimensional and visual criteria.
 Scientific Injection molding procedures are performed at this time to determine optimal process conditions.
 A measurement system is created and analyzed with a Gauge R&R for all the critical dimensions.

 Operational Qualification (OQ)

 A final report will be generated and submitted to the customer for final validation approval.
 This final approval will signify that the mold is approved for production.

 How MTD achieves a 90% first shot rate

 Most of our molds are small and can be carried in your hand.
 When there’s a molding problem, the molding engineer brings the mold himself to the tooling department.
 He and the tooling engineer look at it under a microscope—the only way to see the micro features in these molds—and create a solution together.